mkustigian23/PA2COMP350/README.txt

 6. ExternalEvents.java - This loads all the external events from a file and stores them in a map.

 7. SchedSim.java - This is the main class that will simulate the priority based round robin scheduling algorithm.
-It is partially implementd.
-You will fill in the missing parts that are needed to implement the priority based round-robin algorithm.